paragao/appsync-subscription-demo/README.md

 AWS Amplify helps us setup this solution easily.
 All you have to do is:

-1. Clone this repo.
+1. Clone this repo and change into the directory.
-2. Go to the `demo-app` directory
-3. Run `npm install`
-4. Run `amplify init` in order to configure AWS Amplify with your credentials.
+2. Run `amplify init` and name the environment in order to configure AWS Amplify with your credentials.
+After naming the project it will deploy the project to the cloud.
-5.
+3. Run `npm install`.

+You are ready to test the application (see next section).

 ## How to test the solution
 In order to test the AWS AppSync subscriptions you should